Frequently Asked Questions

 The trailhead is located on Cottonwood Lakes road at the winter plowing boundary just past Rich's Montana Guest Ranch.
 The trailhead has limited parking so please consider carpooling.

 What is the difference between the Lupine Yurt and the Alpine Yurt?

-About two hundred vertical feet and ¾ mile separate the two yurts.
-Both yurts are similarly equipped.
-The Lupine maybe better suited for skiing off the Lookout/ Supernatural Area of the horseshoe where as the Alpine is slightly better situated for skiing the back bowls.
-The Alpine Yurt is slightly larger and can more easily accommodate bigger groups.
+Both yurts are similarly equipped with 2 double-over-double bunk beds, woodstove, table, and kitchen with propane stoves.
+Alpine has 2 futon couches that provide sleeping for 2 extra people.
+The Lupine yurt maybe better suited for skiing off the Lookout/ Supernatural Area of the horseshoe where as the Alpine is slightly better situated for skiing the back bowls.

 What is the elevation of the yurts?